Why Traditional SaaS Integration Software is Failing

 While leveraging the flexibility, scalability, and cost controls that SaaS solutions provide, the companies that take full advantage of their cloud applications are the ones that have flexible, scalable, cost-controlled SaaS integration software in place.
 Companies must be able to exchange data with their customers efficiently, and that’s especially true for SaaS providers themselves, who must support a growing roster of protocols and connectivity requirements as their customer bases grow.

-Given the proliferation of SaaS solutions, cloud services, and the need for traditional on-premise systems, integration has never been more critical than it is in today’s modern enterprise.
+Given the proliferation of SaaS solutions, cloud services, and the need for traditional on-premise applications and systems, integration has never been more critical than it is in today’s modern enterprise.
 But traditional one-off integrations lead to complex data processing challenges and cumbersome maintenance workflows.
 The ecosystem-driven integration approach, however, meets these SaaS integration challenges head-on.

 Complex Integrations Come with Complex Problems

 Enterprise SaaS integration is a moving target for many organizations.
-Connecting SaaS technologies one at a time can be expensive and time-consuming, and some businesses lack the skilled IT staff to maintain each integration.
+Connecting SaaS technologies and cloud data one at a time can be expensive and time-consuming, and some businesses lack the skilled IT staff to maintain each integration.
 Additionally, enterprises must integrate multiple SaaS solutions from multiple vendors with a number of internal systems and applications, and these expanding digital environments can get awfully complicated awfully quickly.

 - Transformation of data from one system to the other, i.e. on-premise to cloud